-Our workers’ comp lawyers at John Foy & Associates have been helping injured workers get the benefits they deserve for more than 20 years.
+Our workers’ compensation lawyers at John Foy & Associates have been helping injured workers get the benefits they deserve for more than 20 years.
 We’ll help you through every step of your claim, from filing it to negotiating with the insurance company for your full benefits.
-Call us today at (404) 620-2412 or contact us online and we’ll get started by giving you a FREE consultation.
+Call us today at (404) 400-4000 or contact us online and we’ll get started by giving you a FREE consultation.

 What to Understand About Workers’ Compensation in Locust Grove

 Workers’ compensation is a type of insurance employers must carry to protect injured workers.
-When someone gets hurt at work, they can file a workers’ comp claim for benefits.
+When someone gets hurt at work, they can file a workers’ compensation claim for benefits.
 Those benefits include:

 - Medical benefits to cover all necessary medical treatment resulting from your work injury or illness (Georgia Code § 34-9-200).
 Most medical benefits are limited to 400 weeks unless they are catastrophic.